LeifBloomquist/LaunchpadXPixelPerformer/README.md

 * Use the **8x8 grid** to trigger and cue clips.
 * Use the **>** buttons on the right side to end playback on that particular row.
 * Press and hold the **Session** button for 1.5 seconds to "clear" the playback state of all cells.
-* Use the **Session** button for 1.5 seconds to "clear" the playback state of all cells.
 * Use the **Custom** button to change themes (see below)
 * Use the **Arrow Buttons** to move the Performance Grid.